-In this section, we show how conventional strategies such as content placement and rate adaptation, can benefit from edge intelligence, with deep learning and inference from edge infrastructure; We also present strategies like viewport prediction which is important in immersive multimedia applications, can be enhanced by edge intelligence.
+In this section, we show how conventional strategies, such as content placement and rate adaptation, can benefit from edge intelligence with DL and inference from edge infrastructure.
+We also present strategies like viewport prediction, which is important in immersive multimedia applications, that can be enhanced by edge intelligence.